NhVNgn/SEEDA-remote-worker/README.md

-    Seerem Remote Worker App
+    # Seerem Remote Worker App

-    IAT 365 Final Project
+    Description: networking mobile application for construction worker and manager.
+Built with Android studio and Firebase

-    In order to access all worksites you should sing in to existing test account.
+    In order to access all worksites you should sign in to existing test account.

     Email and pasword for test account